Let's talk immunity!

 However, those bioactive protein levels decrease within a few months following birth, and are absent entirely if breast feeding is not possible.
 In such cases, it’s all the more important that a new-born’s immune system develops quickly and grows strong to protect the infant when exposed to pathogens and other external threats.
 As 70% of the immune system is in the gut , gut health plays an important role in immunity.
 In other words: the inside matters, and the immune system needs to be built with the right support from within.

-From a scientific standpoint, there are three key elements that help to build and strengthen the immune system, via different but interactive mechanisms: microbiota, gut barrier and anti-pathogenic effects .
-Some specific nutrients in human milk support these 3 mechanism, in one way or another
+From a scientific standpoint, there are four key elements that help to build and strengthen the immune system, via different but interactive mechanisms: microbiota, gut barrier, anti-pathogenic effects and immune modulation [2,4].
+Some specific nutrients in human milk support these 4 mechanisms, in one way or another

 Supports the development of the immune system via its potential role in gut maturation5-9, gut barrier function and by reducing the risk of infections10-13